sisayie/sisayie.github.io/_posts/2024-12-06-python-virtual-environment.md

 This will create a new virtual environment in the `.venv` directory.

-Step 3: Activate and Deactivate the Environment
+**Step 3: Activate and Deactivate the Environment**

 The activation and deactivation steps are the same as with `venv`.
 After activation, you can install packages using pip just like before.

-Conclusion
+**Conclusion**

 Creating and managing virtual environments is an essential practice for any Python developer.
 By using `venv` or `virtualenv`, you ensure that your projects remain isolated and that dependencies don't conflict with each other or with the base system.
 This isolation simplifies the development process, allows for easier dependency management, and enhances reproducibility, making it easier to share your projects with others.

 Remember to use a `requirements.txt` file to document your project’s dependencies and make it easy to recreate the environment on another machine.

 If you’re working on multiple projects, adopting the practice of using virtual environments will help you maintain cleaner, more manageable codebases.

-===
+Remember to also add .venv into your .gitignore file to exclude the syncronization the virtual environment to your git repository (avoid unnecessary bandwidth usage).

+---

 Now that you have read the article till the end, did you find this blog post useful?
 Drop me your comment as a message on [LinkedIn](www.linkedin.com/in/sisayie)